 There are a lot of myths floating around about medical malpractice lawsuits that can discourage people from seeking help.
 One common misconception is that any bad outcome is grounds for a lawsuit.
 In reality, medicine isn’t always predictable, and a negative result doesn’t automatically mean negligence occurred.
 Another myth is that these claims are “easy money.”
 Medical malpractice cases are incredibly complex and require extensive evidence and expert testimony to prove.
 They are hard-fought and require an attorney with deep experience.
 As someone who has dedicated my career to this work, I can tell you these cases are about seeking justice, not a quick payout.
 You can learn more about my approach and commitment to my clients.

-How Long You Have to File a Claim
+How Long Do I Have to File a Malpractice Claim?

 In Missouri, the clock starts ticking from the moment the medical mistake happens.
 You generally have two years from the date of the incident to file a lawsuit.
 This is known as the statute of limitations, and it’s a strict deadline.
 If you miss it, you may lose your right to seek compensation forever.
 While there are a few rare exceptions that can extend this timeframe, it’s critical not to wait.
 Gathering medical records and building a strong case takes time.
 If you suspect you or a loved one has been a victim of medical negligence, it’s important to act quickly and contact an attorney to protect your rights.